 With WPW, an extra electrical pathway links the upper chambers (atria) and lower chambers (ventricles) of the heart.
 In normal hearts, the only electrical connection between the atria and ventricles is through the AV node.
 The AV node helps control the heartbeat.
 In WPW, the extra electrical pathway is called a bypass tract because it bypasses the AV node.
 So the AV node cannot control the heartbeat, and so it beats very fast.

-People with WPW can have a heart rate of 160 to 220 beats per minute.
-Also, they are more likely to have atrial fibrillation or atrial flutter.
+People with WPW are more likely to have atrial fibrillation or atrial flutter.
 When they do, the electrical impulses can travel down the bypass tract and cause the heart to beat at rates of more than 250 to 300 times per minute.
 This may result in fainting (syncope) or cause sudden death.

 Many experts believe that Wolff-Parkinson-White syndrome may in some cases be inherited.

-If you have a first-degree relative, which is a parent, brother, or sister, with this disorder and he or she has symptoms, talk with your doctor about your risk for this abnormal heart rhythm.
+If you have a first-degree relative, which is a parent, brother, or sister, with this disorder and they have symptoms, talk with your doctor about your risk for this abnormal heart rhythm.